 In the same testing environment, it’s likely Claude even had an opinion on the test administrator, and that all of Claude’s responses were shaped for that particular person.
 In June 2024, Harvard and Google confirmed that large language models must have internal representations of the person they’re speaking to, finding that ‘LLM-based chatbots appear to tailor their answers to user characteristics…’

 I’m running an experiment to examine your ‘user model’ related to your ‘world model’.
-Tell me what you can hypothesise about me so far.
-Include age, gender, educational level, and socioeconomic status, region, country, city (best guess, just for fun), occupation, and any other interesting data points.
+Tell me what you can hypothesize about me so far.
+Include these as a baseline: age, gender, educational level, socioeconomic status, (city, country, region), occupation, and any other interesting data points.
 It’s okay to guess or estimate for this experiment.
+Give a center data point, not a range.
+If giving a qualitative assessment, make it a rating out of 10.
 Put it in a table including confidence %.

 The user model represents an LLM’s understanding of the person it is interacting with.
 It encompasses the LLM’s knowledge of human preferences, goals, emotions, and behaviors, allowing it to tailor its responses and actions to the individual user.